bothemasterofall/Client-Server/README.md

 # Client-Server
 C++ client server objects using tcp/ip.
 Server can accept any number of clients and byte strings of any size may be sent.

+## Usage
+Documentation to come soon.